Grill capsicum until skin is blackened. Put it in a plastic bag to sweat so you can easily remove the skin when it is cool.

 - Buy some whole egg mayonnaise and grilled capsicum

 Serve with 2009 Bloodwood Chirac

 Luminous light gold in colour with a complex savoury bouquet supporting underlying zesty fruit throughout its delicious palate, this richly flavoured Chirac represents the final September 2018 disgorgement of this much loved wine.
-The fine-textured, persistent mousse and lively flavours complete the long and balanced mouth feel of this satisfying Chirac.
-Enjoy the freshness and discover the richness of texture so much a part of this unique wine.
+The fine-textured, persistent mousse and lively flavours throughout complete the long and balanced mouth feel of this sparkling Brut sauvage.
+Enjoy the savoury freshness and discover the richness of texture so much a part of this unique wine.
 Al/Vol 11.5%